How to finish an archival research project

 2. Taking stock: overviewing

-2.1 This is a detailed process of overviewing the project research that was in the original proposal, progress to date, priorities for completion in the remaining time, time-planning the remaining analysis of research materials, and furthering writing and publication plans.
-The importance of building a review process in has been discussed in other ‘how to’ pages as a central part of research activities.
-Incremental reviews of research activity, for instance, were situated as a helpful part of the archival working day, in enabling the daily accumulation of knowledge to be made use of, absences and loose ends to be spotted and repaired, puzzles and issues to be thought about, and for brief written reflections on these matters to be made at regular intervals.
-And another ‘how to’ discussion on reviewing the research process extended these ideas, and proposed that broader overviewing activities should be carried out at regular junctures in the life of a project.
+2.1 This is a detailed process of overviewing the project research that was in the original proposal, the progress to date, priorities for completion in the remaining time, time-planning the remaining analysis of research materials, and furthering writing and publication plans.
+The importance of building in an ongoing review process has been discussed in other ‘how to’ pages.
+Incremental reviews of research activity, for instance, were situated as a helpful part of the archival working day, in enabling the ongoing accumulation of knowledge to be made use of, absences and loose ends to be spotted and repaired, puzzles and issues to be thought about, and for brief written reflections on these matters to be made at regular intervals.
+And broader overviewing activities should be carried out at regular junctures in the life of a project, as indicated above was done at one year intervals.

 2.2 So how have these ideas panned out in relation to the WWW project?
-In March 2015 two days were spent taking detailed stock of work done on all the archive collections that the WWW project has an interest in, both in South Africa and those located elsewhere, principally in the UK.
+At the end of year 2, two days were spent taking detailed stock of work done on all the archive collections that the WWW project has an interest in, both in South Africa and those located elsewhere, principally in the UK.
 This involved going through each collection in detail, concerning whether work had been started or not, any progress made, including what is nearly completed or fully completed.
 Lists were made of these with a set of tick boxes so that carrying out different parts of the process could be checked off.
 These lists were spare and simple – each collection or other work activity was separately listed, in a priority order, and tasks were realistically broken down.

 2.4 The best laid plans.
-This worked well for a period, but then the re-specified priorities became rather lost in the minutiae of the everyday detail of research activities.
-More consequentially, they were also overtaken by wider events.
-Early in 2016 political events connected with the RhodesMustFall and FeesMustFall campaigns led to university closures across South Africa, with the result that there was an accompanying difficulty in planning further WWW research visits because access to relevant collections could not be guaranteed.
+This worked well for a period, but then the re-specified priorities became rather lost in the minutiae of the everyday detail of research activities, also by illnesses and job changes.
+Even more consequentially, they were overtaken by wider events.
+This was that early in 2016 political events connected with the RhodesMustFall and FeesMustFall campaigns led to university closures across South Africa, with the result that there was an accompanying difficulty in planning further WWW research visits because access to relevant collections could not be guaranteed.
 Succinctly, planned research visits to complete data collection on a number of important South African collections had to be put on ice, with other activities being re-prioritised as a result.

-2.5 Further overviews will follow, at the 6, 3 and 1 months to go stages.
+2.5 Further overviews then followed, at the 6, 3 and 1 months to go stages.
+At all of the reviews stages, there was some replanning of priorities and scaling down of overly-high expectations.

 3. Re/planning priorities